 If you don’t get the proper treatment and instructions for recovery from a pulled back, you may find that your life is changed forever.
 You stop doing the activities you love for fear of re-injuring your back.
 You may even begin to gain weight.
 While a pulled back muscle usually isn’t serious enough to warrant drastic treatment, without a firm diagnosis and the right kind of care, you can develop a loss of muscle strength, flexibility and even bone density.
-Rather than try to self-medicate, visit the New Jersey experts in pain management at Redefine Healthcare.
+Rather than try to self-medicate, visit the New Jersey muscle specialist and experts in pain management at Redefine Healthcare.
 They can put you on the right path to recovery from the back pain caused by a pulled back muscle.

 Whenever you walk, run, twist or jump, you put a lot of strain on your lumbar spine, as well as the muscles and other soft tissues that support it.
 Because your back goes through so much wear and tear, it’s no surprise that lower back injuries happen to people of every age.
 One of the most common causes of lower back pain, in fact, is a pulled muscle in the back.